rorymcginnis1/chat-box/README.md

 More data can be added to the response.json file to increase the variety of responses.

+Depending on your machine it may not be able to be ran, if it is not able to be ran [Google colab](https://colab.research.google.com)

+can run it.
+Simply copy the code and paste it in colab and upload the response.json file.

 # Video demo of ChatBox using google collab